4d/docs/docs/ORDA/ordaClasses.md

 title: Data Model Classes
 ---

-## Preview feature

-> ORDA data model class functions are provided as a **preview feature** in 4D v18 R4: all functions you create are exposed without restrictions.
-Future releases will include more control over the function availability, especially from REST requests.
-In the next release, **by default all your data model class functions will be set to private**.
-You will have to specify individually each function that you want to be exposed.

 ## Overview

 ORDA allows you to create high-level class functions above the data model.
 This allows you to write business-oriented code and "publish" it just like an API.
 Datastore, dataclasses, entity selections, and entities are all available as class objects that can contain functions.